Who is Parashurama, the sixth Avatar of Vishnu?

 No matter how they’re taken, Parashurama’s tales remain puzzling, at least to this reader.

-Suffice it to say, Parashurama plays a part in Karna’s downfall; I will return to Karna and Parashurama in a follow up post.
+Suffice it to say, Parashurama plays a part in Karna’s downfall; I will return to Karna and Parashurama in a subsequent stand-alone post.

 The intrinsic strangeness of Parashurama – by Vedic standards, hell by any standards -might be why there’s only one major temple to Parashurama in India.
 Called the Thiruvallam Sree Parasurama Swami Temple, it is situated in the southern state of Kerala.